Saumyajeet-Varma/Learn-Flask/README.md

 ```python
 session.permanent = True
 ```
 > You can also set the duration for how long the session should last.
+By default it is 31 days

 ##### Example
 ```python